maximbetin/maxim-cicd/README.md

   <img src="https://snipboard.io/ALmJwC.jpg">
 </p>

-## 7 Summing up
+## 6 Summing up

 Thank you for stopping by and having a look.
 This was a very simple example of the use of Google Cloud Build, Google Container Registry and Google Kubernetes Engine to create a CI/CD pipeline.
-This was one of the most detailed guides I’ve written (the writing took me longer than the coding) even though I’ve omitted a lot of information.
-It might even be a good candidate for my first Medium article, but we’ll see.
+This was one of the most detailed guides I've written (the writing took me longer than the coding) even though I've omitted a lot of information, and also my first Medium post!
+I hope I was of help to someone.
+Don't hesitate in asking me if you have any doubts.
 Have a good day!